CS5008Fall2025/midterm-report-AliyaSalmanova1/README.md

 accounted for all invalid user inputs.
 I accounted for some, but if the user inputs a number higher than 4 or less than 1 for which approach they choose, the program would have a runtime error.
 I also would go back and perhaps look-up more ways this algorithm could be solved.
-I wrote the code all myself, as I believed this was best for my practice and thinking skills.
+I wrote the code all myself without sources at first, as I believed this was best for my practice and thinking skills.

 As a side effect of this assignment, I also learned a few other things, such as what nanoseconds are, what 1e6/1e9 means, and more details about how different languages are compiled and interpreted.
 A note I would like to add is that I initially gave each function two jobs (fill array and return fib of n), but having a function focused on one purpose makes timing cleaner and I refactored.